 Raccoons are charismatic animal species found in North America.
-You may not have realized you have heard them, but raccoons can make many a variety of sounds.
+You may not have realized you have heard them, as raccoons can make many a variety of sounds.
 Please read on if you want to know what a raccoon sounds like.

-Research shows that raccoons make more than 200 sounds, and each sound indicates a different function or activity.
-Raccoons make various vocal sounds, including a rasping scream, a harsh snarl or growl, a loud purr, a whistle, and a low grunt.
+Research shows that raccoons make more than 200 different sounds, and each sound indicates a different function or activity.
+Raccoons use a wide variety of sounds, including a rasping scream, a harsh snarl or growl, a loud purr, a whistle, and a low grunt.

-Their hands have ten times more nerve endings than humans.
 All these characteristics or traits make them many people’s favorite animals.
-However, the most desirable attributes of raccoons are their varied vocal repertoire, including growls, snarls, whimpers, purrs, screams, and whinnies.
+However, their varied vocal repertoire is the most recognizable, including growls, snarls, whimpers, purrs, screams, and whinnies.

 What Sounds Do Raccoons Make?

-Raccoons make a unique sound when communicating with other raccoons, searching for food or shelter, and protecting their cubs.
-When a raccoon communicates with others, they whistle like owls but growl when they sense danger or threat.
+Raccoons make many different noises, including a unique sound when communicating with other raccoons, searching for food or shelter, and protecting their cubs.
+When raccoons communicate with others, they whistle like owls but growl when they sense danger or a threat.

 The purpose is to call other raccoons for help and defense.
-Likewise, a low grunt indicates their presence to homeowners, and a scream is a sound raccoons make when they are under stress.
+A low grunt indicates their presence to homeowners, and a scream is a sound raccoons use when stressed.

-Raccoons make a chittering noise, a typical sound with variations in different situations.
+The sounds raccoons make include a chittering noise, a typical sound with variations in different situations.
 When adult raccoons chitter, it means they are communicating with other adults.
 Likewise, young ones’ chitter to call their mothers.
-These mammals also make chittering sounds when communicating with others at a distance, searching for food, shelters, or roaming around.
+They also make chittering sounds when communicating with others at a distance, searching for food and shelter, or roaming around.

 Research shows that raccoons make various chittering sounds during the breeding season.
-Because a raccoon loves to stay alone, female species use different chittering sounds to call on a male raccoon.
+Females use different chittering sounds to call on a male raccoon.

-Purring is another familiar sound made by raccoons, especially the young ones.
-When a mother raccoon holds or licks a cub, the baby raccoon makes a purring sound.
+Purring is another familiar sound made by raccoons, especially young ones.
+The baby raccoon purrs when a mother raccoon holds or licks a cub.
 It indicates that young raccoons are interacting with their mother.

-At the same time, a female raccoon makes a purring sound when showing affection for its cubs.
+At the same time, a female raccoon uses a purring sound when showing affection for its cubs.
 The purring sound indicates happiness, satisfaction, pleasure, and joy.
-The purring sound is not limited to female raccoons and cubs only as male raccoons also purr when they are happy or show affection.
+The purring sound is not limited to female raccoons and cubs only, as male raccoons also purr when they are happy or show affection.

 Although raccoons try to avoid violence, they react to threats and dangerous situations.
 Growling is a defensive sound when raccoons sense threats or feel trapped.